-A Boolean that describes whether the next data point has arrived for processing.
+Boolean value that describes whether the next data point has arrived for processing.
 Wire the output valid output of an upstream node to this input to transfer data from the upstream node to this node.

 |True||The next data element has arrived for processing.|

 |False||The next data element has not arrived for processing.|

-A Boolean that defines whether downstream nodes are ready for this node to return a new value.
+Boolean value that defines whether downstream nodes are ready for this node to return a new value.
 Use a Feedback Node to wire the ready for input output of a downstream node to this input of the current node.